yojoecapital/notes/CS-585 Natural Language Processing/22-Semantic-Role-Labeling.md

   - often animate
   - direct causal responsibility for their events

-- ==thematic roles== are a way to capture this semantic commonality
+- **thematic roles** are a way to capture this semantic commonality

   - they both have the role of `AGENT`